 For completeness, we note that outliers can also be identified from the gene expression profiles, rather than QC metrics.
 We consider this to be a risky strategy as it can remove high-quality cells in rare populations.

-It is good practice to inspect the distributions of QC metrics (Figure 6.2) to identify possible problems.
+It is good practice to inspect the distributions of QC metrics (Figure 1.1) to identify possible problems.
 In the most ideal case, we would see normal distributions that would justify the 3 MAD threshold used in outlier detection.
 A large proportion of cells in another mode suggests that the QC metrics might be correlated with some biological state, potentially leading to the loss of distinct cell types during filtering; or that there were inconsistencies with library preparation for a subset of cells, a not-uncommon phenomenon in plate-based protocols.
-Batches with systematically poor values for any metric can then be quickly identified for further troubleshooting or outright removal, much like in Figure 6.1 above.

 #--- loading ---# library(scRNAseq) sce.zeisel <- ZeiselBrainData() library(scater) sce.zeisel <- aggregateAcrossFeatures(sce.zeisel, id=sub("_loc[0-9]+$", "", rownames(sce.zeisel))) #--- gene-annotation ---# library(org.Mm.eg.db) rowData(sce.zeisel)$Ensembl <- mapIds(org.Mm.eg.db, keys=rownames(sce.zeisel), keytype="SYMBOL", column="ENSEMBL")